Kwannnnn/DiamondCaveGame/docs/git-guidelines.md

 ## 1. Naming conventions

-This section contains the list of conventions that the team has aggreed uppon to follow during the course of this project.
+This section contains the list of conventions that the team has agreed upon to follow during the course of this project.

 ### 1.1.
 Backlog items